abinit/abinit/INSTALL_CentOS.md

 ../configure --with-config-file='my_config_file.ac'
 ```

-where `my_config_file.ac` is either a self made configuration file.
+where `my_config_file.ac` is an external file providing all the configuration flags and options.
 More on the configure options is presented in [next section](#the-config-file).

 __Compile with__: